Our Charlotte Communities

 Your Only Limit is Time

-With a diverse population and a booming economy, Charlotte offers visitors and residents alike an unparalleled shopping experience, limited only by the number of hours in the day.
+With a diverse population and a booming economy, Charlotte offers visitors and residents alike an unparalleled shopping experience.
+No matter which of our apartments in Charlotte you plan to call home, your shopping options are limited only by the number of hours in the day.

 When a city is as diverse as Charlotte, you know you’re going to find eclectic, exciting cuisine options that will tickle any palate, even the most jaded.
-Rather than listing the usual suspects, we’re going to showcase a list of the best, most praiseworthy eateries within easy distance of our properties.
+Rather than listing the usual suspects, we’re going to showcase a list of the best, most praiseworthy eateries within easy distance of any of our Charlotte apartments.